directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Flow "Send delete event to Google Calendar"

+Processing of Delete event is a bit different from processing of Create / Update (next flow).
+It should be set to blocking, cause we need to "intercept" delete command and read item data - we need to know id of Google Calendar event, so we can send it to Published Google Apps Script.

 ![whole flow](/copy-this-template-directory/directus_flow_2_full_.png "whole flow")

-send data to Google Apps Script with Delete data
+Trigger - Event Hook

 ![trigger node](/copy-this-template-directory/directus_flow_2_01_.png "trigger node")

-Trigger - Event Hook

 make sure that you have same config: